 Instructions

-- Make the cinnamon roll dough.
-Warm the milk to between 110ºF and 115ºF either in the microwave or on the stove.
+- Warm the milk to between 110ºF and 115ºF either in the microwave or on the stove.
 Use a thermometer to check the temperature of the milk.
 It should be warm but not hot to the touch.
 Pour the warmed milk into the bowl of a stand mixer (or a large mixing bowl) and add the yeast.

 - Add the egg, melted butter, flour, sugar, and salt and mix until the ingredients are blended.
 Let the mixture stand for 5 minutes (to give the flour time to hydrate).

-- Cover the bowl loosely with plastic wrap and refrigerate the dough for at least 1 hour or overnight.
+- Cover the bowl loosely with plastic wrap and refrigerate the dough for at least 1 hour or up to overnight.

 - Remove the dough from the fridge and let it sit at room temperature while you prepare the filling.
-Line a quarter baking sheet or an 8 in. x 8 in. metal pan with parchment paper and set aside.
+Lightly grease a quarter baking sheet or a 9 inch round metal cake pan and set aside.

-- Make the cinnamon filling.
-In a small bowl, whisk together the sugars and spices.
+- In a small bowl, whisk together the sugars and spices.
 Set aside.
-Melt the butter and set aside.

-- Use a pastry brush or an offset spatula to spread the melted butter over the rectangle of dough.
+- Use a small spatula to spread the softened butter over the rectangle of dough.
 Sprinkle the cinnamon sugar mixture evenly over the butter, covering the dough all the way to the edges.

 - While the rolls rise, position the oven rack in the bottom third of the oven and preheat the oven to 375ºF.

-- Bake the cinnamon rolls.
-Once the rolls have risen, bake them for 20-25 minutes, or until they're golden brown and a toothpick inserted into the center of a roll comes out clean with no raw dough.
-If the rolls become golden brown before they're finished baking, carefully place a sheet of aluminum foil over the rolls to keep them from over-browning as they continue to bake.
+- Bake the rolls for 15-20 minutes, or until they're golden brown and a toothpick inserted into the center of a roll comes out clean with no raw dough.
+(NOTE: If the rolls become golden brown before they're finished baking, carefully place a sheet of aluminum foil over the rolls to keep them from over-browning as they continue to bake.)
 Remove the baked rolls from the oven, and allow them to cool slightly on a wire rack while you prepare the cream cheese icing.

 - Spread the icing over the still warm cinnamon rolls and enjoy!